taywa/docker-alpine-apache2-webdav/README.md

 After that you can connect to `http://localhost:8080/testuser` with the user/pwd testuser/testuser.

+This image is in docker hub under `https://hub.docker.com/r/yvess/alpine-apache2-webdav/` you can pull it with `docker pull alpine-apache2-webdav:latest`.

 ## docker-compose.yml

 Here is a example `docker-compose.yml` file to configure the service,